RahulAdepu/RahulAdepu/README.md

 - 👋 Hi, I’m @RahulAdepu
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Cloud Enthusiastic
-- 🌱 I’m currently learning MERN stack development
+- 🌱 I’m currently learning AWS, DevOps
-- 💞️ I’m looking to internship on web application development.
+- 💞️ I’m looking for an internship in DevOps.
 - 📫 How to reach me - Mail me @ rahul4radepu@gmail.com

 <!---